Photo: Carolina Romare/imagebank.sweden.se

 No room for discrimination

-The Stockholm Pride parade usually attracts around 45,000 participants and 400,000 spectators, one of several signs that LGBTQ (lesbian, gay, bisexual, transgender and queer) people are a welcomed part of Swedish society.
+The Stockholm Pride parade usually attracts around 45,000 participants and 400,000 spectators, one of several signs that the LGBTQ (lesbian, gay, bisexual, transgender and queer) community is a welcomed part of Swedish society.

-The LGBTQ community is obviously not one homogenous group, and while some are happy and content, others are perhaps less so.
-Still, laws and regulations have a big impact on everyday life, and over the last decades Sweden has taken important steps to ensure that LGBTQ people enjoy the same rights and opportunities as everyone else.
+We all know that laws and regulations have a big impact on everyday life.
+Over the last decades Sweden has taken important steps to ensure that the LGBTQ community enjoys the same rights and opportunities as everyone else.

 Most recently, gender-neutral wedding laws (2009), adoption rights for gay and lesbian couples (2003), insemination rights for lesbians (2005), and a prohibition of discrimination based on sexual orientation added to the Swedish constitution (2011) are some of the laws that have been passed.

-The European Region of the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA-Europe) looks at legislation to rank countries in an annual review called Rainbow Europe.
-Sweden ranks fourth of 49 European countries.
+The European Region of the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA-Europe) looks at legislation to rank countries in an annual review called Rainbow Europe (see chart).

 But it would be smug to say that there is no room for improvement, regardless of rankings.
+Transgender rights is one such area, according to the RFSL, the Swedish Federation for Lesbian, Gay, Bisexual, Transgender and Queer Rights.
 The legal benchmarks are steps, not the final goal, in Sweden’s strive towards equality.

-Westerlund points out that in particular transgender rights need to be looked over.
-Sweden was the first country in the world in 1972 to allow for the legal change of gender identity.
-This daring legal move unfortunately also contained some drawbacks, including mandatory sterilisation, which were not removed until 2013.
+In 1972 Sweden became the first country in the world to allow for the legal change of gender identity.
+This daring move unfortunately also contained some drawbacks, including mandatory sterilisation, which was only removed from the law in 2013.

 Changes still await